chenxilll/daily-pennsylvanian-headline-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

+## Modifications to the Scraper

+The `scrape_data_point()` function has been modified to scrape the title of the most-read article from The [Daily Pennsylvanian homepage](https://www.thedp.com/).
+Since the "Most Read" list is dynamically loaded by a JavaScript function, `scrape_data_point()` first requests and parses the homepage to locate the API URL.
+It then requests data from this API and extracts the title of the most-read article from the response.

+This process is conducted daily to analyze and understand which articles attract the most interest.
+This insight helps in writing articles that better meet the audience's needs.